pengshengguang/Vue-Backstage-Management-System/README.md

 # Vue-Backstage-Management-System
-the backage management system based on vue3.x。
+The backage management system based on vue3.x.